Garfius/CanLListes/README.md

 for mobile devices, and that its not it's scope.
 And although it is not obvious that web design is a central point in this solution, the solution has proven its support on Common browsers (Chrome, Firefox, i.e., Edge)

+Developed using VS 2013, tested on VS 2015, written in c#, powershell and JS.